 - Payment processing Services (PayMe as a data processor).

 - Fraud prevention activities and activities for offering a compliant and secure platform.

 The collection and use of Personal Data is critical in helping us to ensure that our Services and Sites are safe, secure and compliant.
 In the context of fraud monitoring, prevention and detection services, we may monitor insights and patterns of payment transactions and other online signals to reduce the risk of fraud, money laundering and other harmful activity for ourselves, our Users and their Customers.
 The PayMe entities responsible for the collection and use of Personal Data for fraud monitoring, detection and prevention activities are indicated below.

-a.
-Personal Data that we collect about you
+- Personal Data that we collect about you.

 Personal Data is any information that relates to an identified or identifiable individual.
 The Personal Data that you provide directly to us through our Sites and Services will be apparent from the context in which you provide the data.
 In particular: